 - Your family could be involved in unnecessary costs and delay.

 - Without one you have no control over what happens to your property.

 - Disagreements may arise between how your property is split between your family – leaving in the worst possible scenario to an inheritance claim or contested probate application – the consequences of which can tragically lead a family split for generations.

 - You may not have made enough financial provision for your spouse or partner.

 - There may be more tax to pay.

 Click here to read more about how our inheritance tax planning solicitors can help you – and our FREE Inheritance tax saving consultation

 - If you are living together without having married, then your partner will have no automatic right to any part of your Estate.

 - Making a Will gives you some control over what happens to your property and can ensure that you provide for those you care for.
 In addition, you can also appoint a guardian to look after young children.

-Wills need not be expensive or complicated – one drafted by our specialist will writing service can cost as little as £180.00 plus VAT.
+Wills need not be expensive or complicated – and you’re probably be surprised that one drafted by our specialist will writing service can cost so little.